More people have been to space

 than have rowed an ocean solo

-Prove ANYTHING IS POSSIBLE
+Prove ANYTHING IS POSSIBLE at any age

-Power of a Ketogenic lifestyle
+Power of a Low Carb Lifestyle

 I want to share our 'What's GREAT about this?' talk with students and businesses around the UK, focusing on the power of adventure, MENTAL FITNESS, our planet, planning and resilience.
 I will tailor make my talk specific to the audience and ensure it is age appropriate at all times and targeted to your specific situation.